DesiQuintans/workflow/README.md

 ## Context

 `workflow` is a lightweight package that uses RStudio's Background Jobs functionality to automate an analysis pipeline.
-For example, your analysis would be split into several R scripts that each handle a particular task, and then you would write a "Build everything" script that looks like this:
+For example, you would write your analysis across several R scripts that each handle a particular task, and then you would write a "Build everything" script that looks like this:

 ```r